Skip to content

 The practical takeaway for specs tracking is simple: treat the rendering stack as officially ambitious, but do not upgrade post-GDC partner chatter into confirmed Helix feature names until Microsoft or AMD publishes matching first-party language.
 That also applies to the March 15-17 PS6 comparison package.
 Wccftech's latest roundup aggregates a more detailed Helix set that points to 68 RDNA 5 CUs, 36–48GB GDDR7, and 5–6× Series X rasterization, but even that reporting still frames the likely real-world gap against PS6 as narrower than the headline war suggests.

 The Xbox Series X shipped with 16 GB of GDDR6 unified memory and a 1 TB custom NVMe SSD.
-For Project Helix:
+For Project Helix, RAM is now both a performance question and a price question:

 • Storage: 2 TB base capacity is expected, reflecting how game sizes have grown since 2020.
-Faster custom NVMe speeds are also anticipated.
+Faster custom NVMe speeds are also anticipated, but Microsoft could still use storage tiers to manage cost.

 Ray Tracing and AI Features